-The value of a member of the JSON object representing a JWS Header.
+The value of a member of the JWS Header.

 JWS Compact Serialization

 A representation of the JWS as the concatenation of the Encoded JWS Header, the Encoded JWS Payload, and the Encoded JWS Signature in that order, with the three strings being separated by two period ('.') characters.